Background pattern

 • Metallic taste.

-• Consult your doctorimmediatelyif you experience pain, increased sensitivity, or muscle weakness of unknown origin.
-Muscle problems can be severe, including muscle degeneration (rhabdomyolysis), which can cause kidney damage.
+• Consult your doctor immediatelyif you have pain, increased sensitivity or muscle weakness of unknown origin.
+Muscle problems can be serious, including muscle breakdown (rhabdomyolysis), which can cause kidney damage.

 Other side effects that have been reported with the use of daptomycin are:

-• A rare but potentially severe lung condition called eosinophilic pneumonia, in most cases after more than 2weeks of treatment.
-Symptoms may include difficulty breathing, coughing, or worsening of cough, or fever or worsening of fever.
-If you experience these symptoms, inform your doctor or nurseimmediately.
+• A rare but potentially serious lung condition called eosinophilic pneumonia, in most cases after more than 2 weeks of treatment.
+The symptoms may include difficulty breathing, onset of cough or worsening of cough, or onset of fever or worsening of fever.
+If you experience these symptoms, inform your doctor or nurse immediately.

-• Red patches on the skin that are raised or filled with fluid, which may start in the armpits or on the chest or groin and may spread to a large area of the body,
+• red spots on the skin, raised or filled with fluid, which can start in the armpits or areas of the chest or groin and can spread over a large area of the body,

-• Severe kidney problems.
-Symptoms may include fever and rash.
+• A serious kidney problem.
+The symptoms may include fever and rash.

 • Urinary tract infection.